Higher-dimensional generalization of Youngs' theorem and circular colorings: -fundamental groups

-Here, we discuss the relationship between $k$-fundamental groups and Lov\'asz's neighborhood complex $\N(G)$ of \cite{Lovasz}.
+We write $N(x)$ (or $N^k(x)$) instead of $N_G(x)$ (or $N^k_G(x)$, respectively) if there is no risk of confusion. \end{definition}

 For $j \ge 1$, the \emph{$j$-neighborhood complex $\N^j(G)$ of a graph $G$} is defined to be the (abstract) simplicial complex whose vertex set is $V(G)$ and whose simplices are finite subsets of $V(G)$ contained in $N^j(x)$ for some $x \in V(G)$.
 Then, the neighborhood complex $\N(G)$ coincides with the $1$-neighborhood complex $\N^1(G)$.

 \begin{theorem}[{\cite[Theorem~1.1]{MatsushitaJMSUT}}] Let $(G,v)$ be a graph with a non-isolated basepoint $v$, and let $j$ be a positive integer.
 Then there is a natural isomorphism

 \end{theorem}